Hardcoreprawn/architecture/input/posts/solutions/2023-05-23-organising-development.md

 Work items in development tend to fall into three broad types, but the names tend to change, depending on the place, process or tools used.
 The most common types are:

 1. Requirements / User Stories / Issues - The smallest unit of work.
-Intended to be sized so that a team can manage 1+ in the smallest unit of time (usually a sprint), but purely for convieniance.
+Intended to be sized so that a team can manage 1+ in the smallest unit of time (usually a sprint), but purely for convenience.
 2. Features - Groups of requirements, stories or Issues which can be delivered in time for the next release.
 Some frameworks use 'Capabilities' as a feature which has to be delivered by more than one team because there is a dependency.
 This should be avoided, but worth knowing about.
 3. Epics / Initiatives / Projects - Big themes or ideas with significant market value, which generally require special investment.
 Usually made of a load of features.
 Generally, an Epic is formed as an idea with a significant outcome, explored and tested as a high-level concept, before being broken down into features.